KARI VAN EDEN YOGA

 Authors

-We are Kari van Eden and Michael Cordel.
-Our love for nature supports our interest in helping others rediscover their connection to Yoga and the Earth.
-Practising Yoga outdoors is especially useful to centre us, to anchor our mind and bring space into ourselves.
+Our love for nature supports our interest in helping others rediscover their connection to their body and nature.
+Practising Yoga outdoors is especially useful to centre us, to anchor our mind and bring us back in touch with ourselves.

 For over thirty years Michael has practised oriental acupuncture and massage and have gained a deep appreciation of the individuality of our lives.